Revamp Your Sunroom Flooring: Tips & Tricks

 - Use a 3/8th nap roller to apply the first thin coat and roll in one direction only

 - Do not apply pressure to the roller as it will cause streaking, let the weight of the roller do the work

 - Allow 12 hours before applying the second coat (maximum of two thin coats)

 - Use a thumbnail to check if the coat dents or scratches, if so, allow more time to cure

 - Apply the second coat in the opposite direction following the same method

 It’s important to note that when using a roller with sealer, you should not press down hard to get more product out of the nap, as this will leave visible roller lines that will ruin the final finish and require the process to be redone.

 CAUTION: COLD TEMPERATURES: If the temperature of your floor or surface is less than 65ºF (18ºC), do not apply a water-based sealer, as it may result in a cloudy finish that would need to be removed and reapplied.
 To prevent this, ensure the floor is at a temperature of 60-65 degrees by using central heating or in-floor heating units.
 Use a flat thermometer or infrared thermometer to check the temperature in various places to ensure consistency.
 Once the appropriate temperature has been achieved, turn off all heating sources and fans before applying the sealer.
 You can then turn these back on to accelerate the drying process.

 6. Enjoy the results

 Congratulations!
-You’ve just revitalized an important part of your home and made it a more enjoyable and welcoming place for your family and friends.
-Enjoy the new splash of style for years to come, and revel in the satisfaction of having done it all yourself.
+You’ve just transformed an important part of your home and made it a more inviting and pleasant space for your family and friends to enjoy.
+The new addition of style to your sunroom will bring enjoyment for years to come and you can take pride in the fact that you did it all by yourself!